Creating Great Ads

 - Text Ads for Google Search Network: Your ad campaigns will be set to show on this network by default.
 When writing ads for the Search Network, your ads will appear on Google search sites and search sites that partner with Google.
 Your ads will be matched to search results pages based on the key terms someone uses to search (e.g. a search on Google for “Cancun vacations” might show an ad that uses that phrase as a keyword).
 On the Search Network, your ads will be text-only.

 - Text Ads for Google Display Network: When writing ads for the Display Network, your ads can appear on a group of more than a million websites, videos and applications.
 Your ads can be matched to relevant websites, mobile phone apps and other placements when your key terms relate to the site’s content.
-On the Display Network, you can create all types of ads, including text, image, interactive and video ads.
+On the Display Network, you can create all types of ads, including text, image, interactive, and video ads.

 - Remarketing Ads: These ads are a feature of the Display Network.
 When you use remarketing, you are able to show ads to people who have previously visited your website as they browse the Web.
 Remarketing works by allowing you to tag pages of your site that relate to specific products/services you wish to promote.
 When you add these tags (e.g. adding a “puppy food” tag to all the pages where you sell puppy food), you can then create an AdWords campaign to show relevant ads (like special offers or discounts on puppy food) to people who have visited these pages as they browse sites on the Display Network.

 - Image and Animated Ads: These ads are a feature of the Display Network.
-When creating image and animated ads, you can use a combination of text and graphics or animations to help capture the attention of your target audience.
+When creating an image and animated ads, you can use a combination of text and graphics or animations to help capture the attention of your target audience.

 - Ad Extensions: There are several types of ad extensions you can utilize to show additional information about your business.
 These can include location extensions, call extensions, social extensions, seller ratings, offer extensions and more.

-Keep reading for detailed information on each type of ad, which type of ad to choose for various contexts and how to write effective and engaging ad copy.
+Keep reading for detailed information on each type of ad, which type of ad to choose for various contexts, and how to write effective and engaging ad copy.
 Next, you will learn about the most important and common ads in an AdWords account – Text Ads for Search Network.